THOMASELOVE/431-2018-project/survey-results/README.md

 # The Data

-The data for the survey are available on this page, in five separate files, which you will need to merge together to complete your analyses.
+The data for the survey are available in five separate files, which you will need to merge together to complete your analyses.
 These files are:

 - [`sur2018_01.csv`](https://github.com/THOMASELOVE/431-2018-project/blob/master/survey-results/surv2018_01.csv), which contains items 0 - 20 for the first 25 respondents (ID01 - ID39)
 - [`sur2018_02.csv`](https://github.com/THOMASELOVE/431-2018-project/blob/master/survey-results/surv2018_02.csv), which contains items 0 - 20 for the remaining 24 respondents (ID41 - ID99)